 Interworking between IP Multimedia Core Network subsystem and IP Multimedia Core Network subsystems / Circuit Switch networks / external IP networks.

 Policy and charging control, end-to-end QoS mechanisms.

+Artificial Intelligence/Machine Learning (AI/ML) mechanisms, including data collection and management, analytics generation, Machine Learningmodel training and management

 Exposure and provisioning of external application related data to the 3GPP network.

-Exposure of network analytic information, session management and network and policy related events within the Core Network and towards external applications making use of Northbound APIs.
+Exposure of network analytic information, session management and network and policy related events within the Core Network and towards external applications making use of Northbound APIs (Application Programming Interfaces).

 Data model specification for Policy, Application and Structured data for Exposure.

 Middleware layer and common services between the applications and the underlying 3GPP system for supporting the application layer and allowing the access to service and network capabilities and the provisioning of data.

-CT3 is currently tasked for the design and specification of the Northbound APIs between the application servers and the Core Network and the APIs that conform the middleware between vertical applications and the underlying 3GPP network.

 Scope of Responsibilities

-The TSG CT WG3 is responsible for the specification, enhancement and maintenance of the aspects described below for the following areas:
+CT3 is responsible for the specification, enhancement and maintenance of the aspects described below for the following areas:

 Circuit Switch (CS) domain